 Go to Your Pet’s Follow-Up Appointment

-The follow-up appointment gives your vet the opportunity to monitor your pet’s recovery progress and look for any signs of infection before it develops into a serious condition.
+The follow-up appointment allows your vet to monitor your pet’s recovery progress and look for any signs of infection before it develops into a serious condition.

 Remember to change your pet's bandages at the appointed time as well.
 Leaving their bandages on for too long can cause pressure sores or cut off your companion's blood supply.
 Bringing your pet to your vet for a follow-up appointment lets your vet redress their wounds if needed.
 This lets your pet's healing process stay smooth and on track for a full recovery.